Nishapur: Education

-Schools, universities and colleges
+Schools, universities, and colleges

 High schools

 There are several high schools in the city and the county.
 The most famous and the oldest of which is Omar Khayyam High School.

 Higher education

-The University of Neyshabur, Neyshabur University of Medical Sciences (NUMS), the Islamic Azad University of Neyshabur (IAUN), the Payame Noor University of Neyshabur and the Technical and Vocational University of Neyshabur, are the main universities of the city along with several other public and private technical, vocational, and part-time colleges and schools.
+The University of Neyshabur, Neyshabur University of Medical Sciences (NUMS), the Islamic Azad University of Neyshabur (IAUN), the Payame Noor University of Neyshabur, and the Technical and Vocational University of Neyshabur are the main universities of the city, along with several other public and private technical, vocational, and part-time colleges and schools.

 Sport centers

 Enghelab Sports Complex is an indoor arena in Nishapur.
 The arena houses Nishapur's basketball, volleyball, and futsal teams.
 Nishapur has one professional football team, Jahan Electric Nishapur, that competes in the Razavi Khorasan's Provincial Leagues.

 Mass media

 Newspaper publishing

-General publications in Nishapur includes the weekly and local newspapers.
+General publications in Nishapur include the weekly and local newspapers.
 The first local newspaper of Khorasan province is Morning of Nishapur, published since 1989.
 Others include Shadiakh, published since 2000, Khayyam Nameh, since 2004, Nasim, since 2006, and Far reh Simorgh, since 2010.